Paddle Georgia 2023

 Dinners will be served daily at 6:30 p.m.

 Friday, Nov.
-11: Barbecue pork, smoked chicken, (veggie protein option) baked beans, potato salad, Cole slaw, Brunswick stew, rolls, dessert and teas
+10: Barbecue pork, smoked chicken, (veggie protein option of smoked jackfruit) baked beans, potato salad, Cole slaw, rolls, dessert and teas

 Participants will drive their vehicles and boats to our initial launch site in Stephen C. Foster State Park ($5 parking fee must be paid upon entering the park) on the morning of Nov.
 11. Upon reaching Griffis Fish Camp via boat that afternoon, a shuttle bus will return participants to Stephen C. Foster State Park to retrieve their vehicles.
 On Nov.
 12, a shuttle bus will return participants from our Fargo take out site to Griffis Fish Camp to retrieve vehicles.
 Participants will then drive back to the take out site to retrieve boats.
 We will run two shuttles each day, one at approximately 2 p.m. and a second at approximately 4 p.m.